 First Friday Art Walk - at the AHC

-We are now participating in the Central Eastside Arts District's First Friday Art Walk.
-The AHC galleries will stay open later and we'll feature something special for the art-walking crowd each month.
+We participate in the Central Eastside Arts District's First Friday Art Walk.
+The AHC galleries will stay open later and we'll feature something special for the art-walking crowd most months.
+Stop in at the AHC and then check out the other galleries and venues in the neighborhood!

 Artist exhibits are held monthly with opening receptions on most First Fridays.
 Receptions are free and open to the public.
 Work is for sale, and 25 percent of all sales go to support the educational programs of the AHC.
 The remaining 75% of sales go directly to the artist.